 What is Spring?

-Spring, formerly Teespring, operates a dynamic social commerce platform that empowers individuals and creators to design, produce, and sell custom merchandise.
-The company gained significant traction by integrating its 'merch shelf' functionality with major video platforms such as YouTube, Twitch, and TikTok, allowing creators to directly monetize their content.
+Spring, formerly Teespring, operates a dynamic social commerce platform that empowers individuals and brands to design, produce, and sell custom merchandise.
+The company gained significant traction by integrating its 'merch shelf' functionality with major video platforms such as YouTube, Twitch, Instagram, and TikTok, allowing creators to monetize their content directly.
 Despite facing scrutiny and implementing reforms regarding safety operations, Spring, under the leadership of CEO Chris Lamontagne since 2019, has continued to innovate its business model.
-The company's strategic focus on creator economy tools positions it as a key player in the digital commerce landscape.
+The company's strategic pivot towards direct creator-to-consumer sales has positioned it as a key player in the burgeoning creator economy.

 How much funding has Spring raised?